MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-2-Regulations/subpart-E-Identification-Animals/section-2.51.md

 (1) Circular in shape and not less than 11/4 inches in diameter, or

-(2) Oblong and flat in shape, not less than 2 inches by3/4 inch and riveted to an acceptable collar.
+(2) Oblong and flat in shape, not less than 2 inches by 3/4 inch and riveted to an acceptable collar.

 (b) Each tag shall have the following information embossed or stamped on so that it is easily readable: